xumesang/StackPatch/VulDevice/GD32VF103/README.md

-# StackPatch -ESP32S3
+# StackPatch implementation on the GD32VF103 board

 ## Usage
 ## entry.S
-We have modified the entry.S in the component, specifically the trap_entry exception handling function.
-You can use it to replace the corresponding file.
+Users can use our modified trap_entry exception handling functions in the entry.S file to repair vulnerable progtrams on the GD32VF103 board.